Burleigh Heads, Queensland: Geography

 Koala Park is a neighbourhood in the north-east of the suburb (28.0983°S 153.4525°E).
 It is a residential area alongside Tallebudgera Creek that is surrounded by bushland consisting of Burleigh Head National Park, Burleigh Ridge Park, Ocean Parade Bush Reserve and Tallebudgera Creek Conservation Park.

 West Burleigh is a neighbourhood (a former township) in the south-west of the suburb (28.1105°S 153.4338°E).
-It has shopping and industrial areas.
+It has shopping and a small industrial area.

 Geology

 The area of Burleigh Head was formed between 20 and 23 million years ago from molten lava due to numerous eruptions of Mount Warning.
 Flowing lava reached the shore in the area to form Burleigh headland and Point Danger.
 Geological processes that shaped the region resulted in a variety of different rock types, influencing the landscape, vegetation types and the animals they sustained.
 Queensland University geologists and students began coming to the area to collect specimens in the 1920s.